LawyerSearch | Official Directory of Lawyers

 What is meant by the term "Official Address"?

 By rule of the Supreme Court of Missouri, each member of The Missouri Bar is required to provide an official address.
-This address is public information, meaning that any member of the public who calls the offices of the Supreme Court or The Missouri Bar will have access to this complete address as provided by the member.
+This address is public information, meaning that any member of the public who contacts the Supreme Court or The Missouri Bar will have access to this complete address as provided by the member.
 Thus, lawyers should not provide an "official address" that they do not wish to be made public.

-To avoid this sort of situation, a lawyer may wish to list his or her office address as their official address, then edit their personal profile on the "members only" portion of The Missouri Bar´s website to direct that all state bar publications be sent to their home address.
+To avoid this sort of situation, a lawyer may wish to list his or her office address as their official address, then edit their profile in the Member Portal to direct that all state bar publications be sent to their home address.

 What is the official address used for?

-- A member's official address is the location to which your annual dues statement will be sent by the Supreme Court.
+- A member's official address is the location to which your annual enrollment fee statement will be sent by the Supreme Court.

-- It is provided to anyone who calls The Missouri Bar or the Supreme Court.
+- It is provided to anyone who contacts The Missouri Bar or the Supreme Court.

-- It is available to all other lawyers who search the bar's online directory in the members-only section of the bar's website.
+- It is available to all other lawyers who search the bar's online directory in the Member Portal.

 - An abbreviated listing of the official address is included in the Official Missouri Directory of Lawyers.
 This abbreviated listing contains only the name, city, state, and zip code contained in each member´s official address.